-On my way home for Christmas I chose British Airways (BA) as my carrier to fly me back to Germany.
-The flight was also the best deal I found on all this different websites out there.
-But I got the great price not from any third-party travel search engine – no I got it directly from British Airways.
+On my way home for Christmas, I chose British Airways (BA) as my carrier to fly me back to Germany.
+The flight was also the best deal I found on all these different websites out there.
+But I got the great price, not from any third-party travel search engine – no I got it directly from British Airways.

-Next day I arrived at the Check-In counter and I didn’t check in online, which would have been easier in second thoughts, because you just have to drop your bags.
-Anyway the queue was short and I didn’t really had to wait for an agent.
+The next day I arrived at the Check-In counter and I didn’t check-in online, which would have been easier in second thoughts, because you just have to drop your bags.
+Anyway, the queue was short and I didn’t really have to wait for an agent.
 One bag was just a bit overweight and I was able to shift some stuff around very quickly and that was my check-in.
 Even that I never got the receipt for my online paid bag, it was in the system and I didn’t have to pay a second time for it.
-The experience was great and a the agent was very friendly and helpful.
+The experience was great and the agent was very friendly and helpful.

 If you ever been to Sea-Tac airport you know the security here is always crowded.
-I had to wait quiet a bit until I cleared security.
-Seattle airport has now security lines, where you don’t have to take of your shoes anymore, which is pretty great and I love this.
+I had to wait quite a bit until I cleared security.
+Seattle airport has now security lines, where you don’t have to take off your shoes anymore, which is pretty great and I love this.
 Since I had to kill some time until boarding started I visited the United Club in Concourse A and my Priority Pass membership was my entrance ticket for that.
-I am no member with British Airways neither do I have any status level with OneWorld Alliance.
-The lounge was nothing special, a typical lounge for an US airport I would say.
-After a couple snacks and something to drink I headed over to the International Terminal and waited for my flight to board.
+I am no member of British Airways neither do I have any status level with OneWorld Alliance.
+The lounge was nothing special, a typical lounge for a US airport I would say.
+After a couple of snacks and something to drink I headed over to the International Terminal and waited for my flight to board.

-But once arrived in London and disembarked the plane, heading to the screens with the connection flight, I was not prepared what should happen next.
-Once located the first screens at Terminal 5 C Gates it was stating to go to A Gates for my flight.
+But once arrived in London and disembarked the plane, heading to the screens with the connecting flight, I was not prepared what should happen next.
+The screens showed me to go to the A Gates for my connecting flight.
 I took the train to the A Gates and followed the signs for the connecting flights to the A gates.
-But right before the entrance to the security checkpoint a big queue started and it was moving very slowly.
+But right before the entrance to the security checkpoint, a big queue started and it was moving very slowly.
 I checked the time and was thinking I should be able to make it in time to my gate.
-I didn’t had to re-check bags, that helped a lot.
-The checkpoint was around a corner and I didn’t really see what will await me there. shortly before getting there an agent walked along the crowd and asked for the flight numbers of the connecting flights.
-He picked on out in front of me and I was thinking he picked him because time will be to short if he stays in line.
-Well I should experience it myself what will happen to this people called out of the line pretty soon.
+I didn’t have to re-check bags, that helped a lot.
+The checkpoint was around a corner and I didn’t really see what will await me there. shortly before getting there an agent walked along with the crowd and asked for the flight numbers of the connecting flights.
+He picked one out in front of me and I was thinking he picked him because time will be to short if he stays in line.
+Well, I should experience it myself what will happen to these people called out of the line pretty soon.
 The agent came back and asked me for my flight number once he verified the number with his little note sheet he told me to step out of the line and follow him.
-Heck I was still assuming I will by-pass the long line and get there in time, but it was completely wrong.
-On the way to a service desk, also located right around the corner, he told me that my flight was cancelled as well as a lot of other flights.
-To what I saw on his little note sheet it had to be arround ten flights which have been cancelled.
-He put me inline with a big crowd again waiting to get rebooked.
+Heck, I was still assuming I will by-pass the long line and get there in time, but it was completely wrong.
+On the way to a service desk, also located right around the corner, he told me that my flight was canceled as well as a lot of other flights.
+To what I saw on his little note sheet it had to be around ten flights which have been canceled.
+He put me in line with a big crowd again waiting to get rebooked.
 During the endless waiting time I found out that they had an air traffic control system failure a day before, well actually on that day I left Seattle.
-Because of the lack of internet aboard the plane I never got the email that my flight was cancelled and I found out at the airport.
+Because of the lack of internet aboard the plane, I never got the email that my flight was canceled and I found out at the airport.

 I turned around and followed the signs for the connections to Terminal 2.
 This was a short bus drive of about 10 minutes to the terminal.
-Once there I had to pass security again, which was quiet a pain, because of all the electronics (laptops, cameras, lenses, hard drives and power cables) I carry with me.
-As usual I got the special search, which I always get on European airports – I was very used to it and took it easy, because of my flight leaving about 8 hours later as my booked one in the beginning.
+Once there I had to pass security again, which was quite a pain, because of all the electronics (laptops, cameras, lenses, hard drives, and power cables) I carry with me.
+As usual, I got the special search, which I always get on European airports – I was very used to it and took it easy, because of my flight leaving about 8 hours later as my booked one in the beginning.
 After security there was a boarding pass check, there I had to explain that I am actually flying with Lufthansa and not British Airways anymore.
-I only had my old boarding pass for the flight from London to Munich, which was cancelled.
-He told me to go right to the airlines service desk, which was not to far after the boarding pass control.
+I only had my old boarding pass for the flight from London to Munich, which was canceled.
+He told me to go right to the airline’s service desk, which was not too far after the boarding pass control.
 What do you think happened?
 Exactly the agent at the desk was not able to find my rebooking in their system.
-He had to call the British Airways hotline to get help and was just about to send me back to their counters in Terminal 5, because nobody was answering the phone.
-He helped a couple other customers in line and tried it again.
-Finally he got an agent on the line and was able to get my boarding pass.
+He had to call the British Airways hotline to get help and was just about to send me back to their counters in Terminal 5 because nobody was answering the phone.
+He helped a couple of other customers in line and tried it again.
+Finally, he got an agent on the line and was able to get my boarding pass.
 I also added my Lufthansa frequent flier number.
 Never forget to do this and always collect your points.

-Now I had hours to kill as much as I never had it before in my life at an airport.
-Usually I rush to the gates.
+Now I had hours to kill as much as I never had before in my life at an airport.
+Usually, I rush to the gates.
 After checking my Priority Pass app there was a lounge very close by – The Plaza Premium Lounge.
-I went there, because it was literally around the corner.
-But as I tried to plugin my phone charger I saw that the only had the UK power outlets on all the desks and chairs.
+I went there because it was literally around the corner.
+But as I tried to plug in my phone charger I saw that the only had the UK power outlets on all the desks and chairs.
 For Terminal 2 I also remembered a United Club at the same terminal.
-I went there, which was further away but in the hope they will have US power outlets being and US-based airline.
+I went there, which was further away but in the hope, they will have US power outlets being and US-based airlines.
 This was probably the best decision I made today.
 Not that they had US power outlets they also served great food for lunch.
 Warm food actually!
 Chicken, rice, potatoes, veggies, and cold sandwiches and burritos cuts.
 This was the first time I saw food like this at a United lounge.
-Besides of all the good food, they had a great beverage choice and also good spirits.
-They view was also not to bad, but was blocked a little bit by a jetway.
+Besides all the good food, they had a great beverage choice and also good spirits.
+Their view was not too bad but was blocked a little bit by a jetway.

 @da_peter Thanks for the compliment, we’ll take your advice and pass it on. ^HN